xubtoi/cryptoseek/README.md

 # cryptoseek
-This is the AT2 of 42174
-AI-Powered Assistive System for the Visually Impaired
+This is the AI-Powered Assistive System for the Visually Impaired

   1. Project Overview
 This project aims to provide an AI-powered assistive system for visually impaired individuals, enabling real-time object recognition to enhance spatial awareness and independence.
 The system identifies objects in the environment and provides instant voice feedback, allowing users to navigate more safely and confidently.